rkt2spc/ezamqplib/README.md

 ### Usage
 Here is the basic Hello-World sample.
-You can find more sample in the examples section.
+You can find more sample in the [examples](https://github.com/rocketspacer/ezamqplib/tree/master/examples) section.
-And no, It is not synchronous so you don't have to worry about anything blocking your thread (Use Promises heavily in the back)
+No, It is not synchronous so you don't have to worry about anything blocking your thread (Use Promises heavily in the back)

 ```javascript
 var amqp = require('../index');